-- Working in the garden - Working on the annual fundraiser (planning, organizing, setup/cleanup, etc.) - Working during the annual fundraiser (serving, helping with auction, etc.) - Office work - Cleaning/organizing classrooms/supply rooms, etc. - Fixing/building structures in and out of the classroom - Scholastic Books parent for the classroom - Making food for teacher meetings or special school events (you will be notified when cooking for particular events is requested) - Set up/working during event/clean up for any of the Jewish Events for our Nursery School Community (i.e. Rosh Hashanah, Yom Kippur, Sukkot, Simchat Torah, Channukah, Tu B'Shevat, Purim Carnival and Passover) - Doing prep work for teachers

-- Working on paperwork for the office. - Active involvement in the Parent Club and/or Advisory Council
+- Working in the garden - Office work - Cleaning/organizing classrooms/supply rooms, etc. - Fixing/building structures in and out of the classroom - Making food for teacher meetings or special school events (you will be notified when cooking for particular events is requested) - Set up/working during event/clean up for any of the Jewish Events for our Nursery School Community (i.e. Rosh Hashanah, Yom Kippur, Sukkot, Simchat Torah, Channukah, Tu B'Shevat, Purim Carnival and Passover) - Doing prep work for teachers - Working on paperwork for the office. - Active involvement in the Parent Club and/or Advisory Council school year.
+If the hours are not completed, we will approach you about donating \$20 per unfinished hours in lieu of time.